 Dr. Michael Tanoff has been the director of the Kalamazoo Area Mathematics and Science Center (KAMSC) since 2011.
 He earned a bachelor’s degree in chemical engineering from Rutgers University and a Ph.D. in engineering and applied science from Yale University.
 His research career in the field of computational combustion involved the development of computer models for understanding and predicting pollutant formation, fire extinguishment, solid propellant combustion, flame structure, and ignition phenomena.
 Dr. Tanoff’s industrial experience included an engineering position in the process simulation and control area for the Exxon Corporation (now ExxonMobil) and a senior research managerial position for the Kellogg Company.

 Dr. Tanoff taught mathematics and physics for nine years at Kalamazoo College, where he developed a concept- and lab-based introductory physics program, directed the 3-2 engineering program, co-advised student mathematics teams, and served as co-director for a National Science Foundation-sponsored program for attracting students from underrepresented groups to the sciences and mathematics.
-He sits on the Board of Directors for the Michigan Mathematics and Science Centers Network, the Board of Directors for the Michigan STEM Partnership, and the Advisory Board for the Lee Honors College of Western Michigan University.
+He sits on the Advisory Board for the Lee Honors College of Western Michigan University.
 He is the author of numerous journal articles and technical presentations.

 Plato's dialogues of definition: what is socrates looking for?